lmigueldf/doc/api/event.md

 Clears all of the registered callbacks and executes `callback.reset ()`.

-# NATIVE.onBackButton
+# Back Button

-When the back button is pressed on an Android device, `NATIVE.onBackButton` is called.
-Here's how to use it:
+Want to know when the back button is pressed on an Android device?
+Here's how:

 ~~~
+import device;

-NATIVE.onBackButton = function() {
+device.setBackButtonHandler(function() {
     console.log("someone hit the back button!");
-};
+});
 ~~~